 Taylor was put under a general anaesthetic for about 20 minutes procedure to collect her eggs.

 “We were super lucky and got 9 eggs!
 Unfortunately, I didn’t realise how fast the eggs could die,” explains Amber.

 When transfer day rolled around, Amber was a little disheartened that only two of those eggs had survived.
 They implanted one of the eggs, with the intention of freezing the other but sadly the second egg died.

 Ten days later and a negative result.

 “We were all broken.
 Mentally, physically, emotionally and financially I didn’t think I could do this again.”

 However, after a three-month break, Amber and Chris decided to give it one last shot.
 This time around they were joyed to get thirteen eggs and decided to do a 3-day transfer with two of those eggs and freeze the other two that had survived.

 “The two weeks wait was horrible” recalls Amber.
-“One day you think it has worked then the other day you feel like you have failed again.
-I got to 9 days past my transfer and went to the toilet and saw blood.”
+“One day you think it has worked than the other day you feel like you have failed again.
+I got 9 days past my transfer and went to the toilet and saw blood.”